 Jeanie Borlaug Laube Women in Triticum (WIT) Mentor Award

 This award, established in 2010 and first awarded in 2011, recognizes mentors of both genders who have proven to be excellent mentors of women working in triticum and its nearest relatives.
 The award is named after Jeanie Borlaug Laube, mentor to many, and daughter of Nobel Laureate Dr. Norman E. Borlaug.
 Jeanie Borlaug Laube has served as Chair of the Borlaug Global Rust Initiative since October 2009.
 Recipients of the WIT Mentor award will receive a cash honorarium of $3,000 USD as well as the honor of organizing a session at the subsequent year’s BGRI technical workshop.
 Men and women mentors are eligible.
-Deadline is October 30, 2016.
+Deadline is EXTENDED to November 5, 2019.

 Jeanie Borlaug Laube Women in Triticum (WIT) Early Career Award